-On this scale attention shifts from such mean pressure features as the Aleutian low, or a Continental High, to individual traveling storm systems.
+On this scale attention shifts from such mean pressure features as the Aleutian Low, or a Continental High, to individual traveling storm systems.
 Major winter storm tracks cut directly across the gulf from the southwest toward the northeast.
 Mean speeds of storm movement along these tracks are of the order of 25 knots (Klein, 1957).
 During the summer a larger proportion of storms turn northward through the Bering Sea and so are not felt with full intensity in the Gulf of Alaska.
 In addition, the summer storms are normally much less intense than the winter storms.
 The available reports of wind speed and direction for an area such as the gulf tend to be sparse and unevenly distributed.
 Example distributions of reports (Fig. 43) show that major fraction of available reports come from shore stations which, being subject to topographical influences, may not be completely representative of conditions offshore.
 The distribution of the observations taken at sea changes continually, and for any single observation, random errors in measurement or position may introduce variability which is greater than the variability in the process itself (Nelson, 1974).

-Figure 43 - Distribution of observations made at 1800 GMT, 5 January 1974, which arrived at Fleet Numerical Weather Central in time for incorporation in the operational surface pressure analysis.
+Figure 43 - Example distributions of synoptic reports which arrived at Fleet Numerical Weather Central in time for incorporation in the operational surface pressure analysis.